Taxation of the participant

 When the participant is a natural person, the transferred assets are subject to personal income tax.

 The 15% personal income tax rate is applied if the amount of increase in the value of assets received does not exceed 120 VDU (average salary) and the 20% tax rate is applied from the amount exceeding 120 VDU.
-The average salary in 2022 for the calculation of personal income tax is EUR 1504,10.
+The average salary in 2024 for the calculation of personal income tax amounts to EUR 228,324.

 Please note that when calculating whether the amount of income did not exceed 120 VDU, not only the income from the increase in the value of the received assets is taken into account, but all other income received by the resident during the year, except income from employment, dividends and individual activities.

-Not all the assets received by the participant are taxed, but only the income from the increase in the value of the assets, i. y. the difference between the fair market price of the received assets on the date of transfer and the acquisition price of the shares held by the participant of UAB or the contribution not withdrawn by the participant of IĮ, MB.
+Not the entire value of assets received by the participant is taxed, but only the income from the increase in the value of the assets, i. y. the difference between the fair market price of the received assets on the date of transfer and the acquisition price of the shares held by the participant of UAB or the contribution not withdrawn by the participant of IĮ, MB.

 For example: a participant of UAB X owns shares of UAB X purchased for EUR 5,000.
 UAB X is being liquidated and its car is being handed over to the participant.
 At the date of the transfer, the real market price of the car was EUR 15000.
 Consequently, the increase in the value of the assets received by the participant is EUR 10000 (15000 – 5000).
 From this amount, the participant will pay income or personal income tax.